Desolation Wilderness

 The Desolation Wilderness is a 63,960 acres federally protected wilderness area in the Eldorado National Forest and Lake Tahoe Basin Management Unit, in El Dorado County, California.
 The crest of the Sierra Nevada runs through it, just west of Lake Tahoe.

 History

 Before European settlement in the mid-19th century, there is evidence this area was used by the Washoe.
 After, it was known at times as "Devil's Valley," and most often used for cattle grazing.
-By the end of that century, the first formal step to limiting its development when it was made a Forest Reserve, managed first by the General Land Office, and later, by the US Forest Service.
+By the end of the 19th century, the first formal step was taken to limit its development when it was made a Forest Reserve, managed first by the United States General Land Office, and later, by the US Forest Service.
 It was set aside as the Desolation Valley Primitive Area in 1931 with an area of 64000 acre.
 In 1969, it became the Desolation Wilderness after the passage of the Wilderness Act of 1964.

 Access

 Desolation is a popular backpacking destination, with much barren rocky terrain at the edge of the tree line.
 It has extensive areas of bare granite rock formations.

 The Tahoe Rim Trail and Pacific Crest Trail pass through the wilderness.
 A list of other trailheads that provide access to the wilderness follows.